huijunchen9260/dmenufm/README.md

             -p | --lastpath           - Opens in last working directory. (cd on exit) -r | --rollingmenu        - Rolling menu based on selected files.
             -t | --termpath           - Print out the path of file / directory.
+	    -m | --menu               - Choose other menu system -o | --option             - Choose options for other menu system -no | --notif-option      - Choose NotiPrompt options for other menu system -do | --danger-option     - Choose DangerPrompt options for other menu system
 ```

 ### Terminal